-Section 172(1) Statement
+Section 172(1) statement

-The Directors discharge their duties under section 172(1) (a)-(f) of the Companies Act 2006 to act in good faith and to promote the success of the Group for the benefit of shareholders and stakeholders, and in doing so have regard (amongst other matters) to;
+The Directors discharge their duties under section 172(1) (a)-(f) of the Companies Act 2006 to act in good faith and to promote the success of the Company for the benefit of shareholders and stakeholders, and in doing so have regard (amongst other matters) to;

-(a) the likely consequences of any decision in the long term,

-(b) the interests of the Group's employees,

-(c) the need to foster the Group's business relationships with suppliers, customers and others,

-(d) the impact of the Group's operations on the community and the environment,

-(e) the desirability of the Group maintaining a reputation for high standards of business conduct, and

-(f) the need to act fairly as between members of the Group.
+- (a) the likely consequences of any decision in the long term, - (b) the interests of the company's employees, - (c) the need to foster the company's business relationships with suppliers, customers and others, - (d) the impact of the company's operations on the community and the environment, - (e) the desirability of the company maintaining a reputation for high standards of business conduct, and - (f) the need to act fairly as between members of the company.

-The Strategic Report sets out the Group's vision.
-Through working collaboratively with Management, and listening to feedback from the Group's stakeholders, the Directors ensure that the Group is well positioned to deliver this vision.
+The Strategic Report sets out HS1's vision.
+Through working collaboratively with Management, and listening to feedback from the Company's stakeholders, the Directors ensure that the Company is well positioned to deliver this vision.

 Relevant matters are reviewed at Board meetings with Management and are assessed against strategic priorities.
-This collaborative approach helps promote the long-term vision of the Group and includes an assessment of the impact of major capital projects on the community and environment.
+This collaborative approach helps promote the long-term vision of the Company and includes an assessment of the impact of major capital projects on the community and environment.
 The Board places high importance on employee engagement and considers the impact of decisions on HS1's employees.

-The Board frequently considers whether its structure and composition are best placed to promote the success of the Group.
+The Board frequently considers whether its structure and composition are best placed to promote the success of the Company.
 This was supported by a third-party Board effectiveness review conducted in December 2023, which concluded that the current Board structure is appropriate.